Bambam320/DnD-Battle-Arena/README.md

       });
   }
 ```
-The backend receives the updated attributes throught parameters, finds the character by its ```[:char_id]``` and uses active record to update those new parameters.
+The backend receives the updated attributes through parameters, finds the character by its ```[:char_id]``` and uses active record to update those new parameters.
 The returned character includes all spells in that character.
 ```rb
   patch '/characters/:char_id' do
     character = Character.find(params[:char_id])